techbrett/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/migrate-persistent-chat-pool.md

 Ensure that admin has the `RTCUniversalServerAdmins` permission assigned.

-1. **Export Persistent Chat data from Skype for Business Server 2015:**<br> Run the following cmdlet on the Skype for Business 2015 front-end server to export Persistent Chat data (categories, rooms, chats etc):
+1. **Export Persistent Chat data from Skype for Business Server 2015:**<br> Run the following cmdlet on the Skype for Business 2015 front-end server to export Persistent Chat data (categories, rooms, chats etc.):

 ```powershell
 Export-CsPersistentChatData -DBInstance "<backend-FQDN\instance-name>" -FileName "C:\PersistentChatData.zip"